bniladridas/bash-projects/README.md

 ## Acknowledgments
 - freeCodeCamp for providing the course material
-- The open-source community for resources and documentation
+- The open-source community for resources and documentationn